Bounty hunter: The Old West

 In 1873, the Supreme Court noted that bounty hunters were a part of the U.S. law enforcement system with a decision in Taylor v.
 Taintor:

+Bounty hunters at the time were used to catch wanted criminals and children who ran away from the American Indian boarding schools.

 Modern times

-In modern times, bounty hunters are known as bail enforcement agents or fugitive recovery agents and carry out arrests mostly of those who have skipped bail or whose bail has been revoked.
-The term "bounty hunting" is neither often used nor liked by many in the profession, due to its historical associations.
+In modern times, bounty hunters carry out arrests mostly of those who have skipped bail or whose bail has been revoked; but are often referred to as and typically prefer to be identified by more formal titles such as "bail enforcement agents" or "fugitive recovery agents".

 When undertaking arrest warrants, agents may wear bullet-resistant vests, badges, and other clothing bearing the inscription "bail enforcement agent" or similar titles.
-Many agents also use two-way radios to communicate with each other.
 Many agents arm themselves with firearms, or sometimes with less lethal weapons, such as tasers, batons, tear gas (CS gas, pepper spray), or pepper spray projectiles.

-In the United States, the National Association of Fugitive Recovery Agents is the professional association representing this industry.
+The National Association of Fugitive Recovery Agents is the professional association representing this industry.

-Practice
+Domestic practice

 Bounty hunters in the United States are employed by bail bondsmen.
 The bounty hunter is usually paid about 10% of the total bail amount, but this commission can vary on an individual, case-by-case basis, usually depending upon the difficulty level of the assignment and the approach used to exonerate the bail bond.
 If the fugitive eludes bail, the bondsman, not the bounty hunter, is responsible for 100% of the total bail amount.
 This is a way of ensuring clients arrive at trial.
 As of 2003, bounty hunters claimed to catch 31,500 bail jumpers per year, about 90% of people who jump bail.

 Bounty hunters have varying levels of authority in their duties with regard to their targets, depending on which states they operate in.
 Barring restrictions applicable state by state, a bounty hunter may enter the fugitive's legal residence without any warrant, besides the original bail bonds contract signed by the fugitive, to execute a re-arrest.

 In some states, bounty hunters do not undergo any formal training, and are generally unlicensed, only requiring sanction from a bail bondsman to operate.
 In other states, however, they are held to varying standards of training and license.
 State legal requirements are often imposed on out-of-state bounty hunters, so a fugitive could temporarily escape rearrest by entering a state in which the bail agent has limited or no jurisdiction.